aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 ## Adding Control Flow

-MDL supports both conditional logic and loops for advanced control flow in your datapacks.
+MDL supports conditional logic, while loops, and for loops for advanced control flow in your datapacks.

 ### Conditional Logic